 If you are a person with a disability and are unable to comply with the contents of this document, you have the right to ask HABC to make a reasonable accommodation for you.
 To make such a request, please contact your Housing Manager at 443-984-1867 or Maryland Relay at 410-547-9247.

 Resident's Signature: Date:

-Housing Mar nagement Staff Name and Signature
+Housing Management Staff Name and Signature

 Received by:

 Signature: Date:

-Page 1 of 2
+D 1 C 2

 EXHIBIT D HOUSING AUTHORITY OF BALTIMORE CITY

 REQUEST FOR GRIEVANCE WAIVER HEARING